Saxsori/Saxsori/README.md

 ## Hey people ✌🏼!
 ### ✨ It's Abrar, a 19 year old learner ✨

-I'm currently studying Software Development and Electrical Engineering ⚡️ 🖥
+I'm currently studying Software Development 🖥

 I have a passion for learning and sharing what I've learnt with people 👩🏻‍💻